Hostinger VPS Hosting

 Managing Your AI API Key and Costs

-OpenClaw interacts with third-party AI providers like OpenAI.
-This means API usage costs apply based on how much your agent processes.
+OpenClaw interacts with third-party AI providers like OpenAI, which means API usage costs apply based on how much your agent processes.
 Here is how to keep things under control:

-• Set usage limits in your OpenAI (or other provider) dashboard
+• Set usage limits in your OpenAI dashboard under Billing → Usage limits

 • Create a dedicated project for OpenClaw so you can isolate its usage and revoke the key independently